 Ginny Sterpka is a designer, organic gardener and entrepreneur.
 Focusing on fabrics, natural landscapes and graphic communication, she previously ran her own garden/landscape design business and has worked as a point-of-purchase display designer making pop-up fabric displays, costume designer for theaters and as a dressmaker.
 Becoming interested in cradle to cradle design, socially conscious business and growing local economies took her back to school for Community and Regional Planning at the University of New Mexico where she received a BA in Environmental Planning.
 She is a C2C Fellow at the Bard Center for Environmental Policy in NYC, a network for future leaders in sustainable business and policy.

-Lena has funded two non-profit organization named “Make a Kid Smile” and “Global Buddy Schools”, and is one of the two co-founders of a non-profit organization with the aim of increasing entrepreneurship in Swedish high schools and universities.
+Lena has funded two non-profit organizations named “Make a Kid Smile” and “Global Buddy Schools”, and is one of the two co-founders of a non-profit organization with the aim of increasing entrepreneurship in Swedish high schools and universities.